1leey89/Project-Elk-Stack/README.md

 What is the main advantage of automating configuration with Ansible?

-_Ansible allows you to deploy multiple applications using a single playbook._
+_- Ansible allows you to deploy multiple applications using a single playbook into your servers._

 The playbook implements the following tasks: